johnsyweb/johnsyweb.github.io/contact/index.markdown

 ---
 layout: default
-title: Contact
+title: Contact Pete Johns - Get in Touch via Email, Calendly, or Signal
 description: Get in touch with Pete Johns via email, book a meeting on Calendly, or connect on Signal.
-Contact information for software development, parkrun, and general inquiries.
+For software development, parkrun, and general inquiries.
 keywords:
   - contact
   - Pete Johns
+  - paj
+  - johnsyweb
   - email
   - calendly
   - signal